davidtorcivia/Stanlifesto/README.md

 ####Custom Fields
 1. Go to the admin section of your site.
-2. Navigate to Extemd>Custom Fields
+2. Navigate to Extend>Custom Fields

 #####Featured Image (Post)
 1. Click "Create a new field" and enter the following data: